NEONScience/NEON-Data-Skills/tutorials/R/pheno-cam/phenology_modeling_with_phenor.md

 PhenoCam data with the appropriate Daymet data (dynamically).

-In the next code chunk, we will format the phenocam transition date data (in /foo/bar/) correctly.
+In the next code chunk, we will format the phenocam transition date data (in your working directory, ".") correctly.
 Then we will specify the direction of the curve to be considered and setting the Gcc percentile, threshold and temporal offset.

     # Format the phenocam transition date data